How this works:

-- Failure to register by the deadline means you will not be able to pick up tickets for the main ceremony, although you will continue to receive Commencement informational emails.
+- Failure to register by the deadline means you will not be eligible to request guest tickets for the college-wide ceremony, although you will continue to receive Commencement informational emails.

 As our classes grow, the capacity of the arena is impacted.
 Capacity guidelines are set by the Fire Marshal and we are required to follow them.
-Based on that, graduating students must register to request guest tickets.
-Registration helps us ensure the safety of our graduates and guests and also assists us in determinating the number of guest tickets that will be available.
+We require that graduating students who wish to participate in the Commencement ceremony RSVP to reserve their space.
+This helps us ensure the safety of our graduates and guests and also assists us in determinating the number of guest tickets that will be available.
 Students who find they have extra tickets may certainly give them to others.
 However, the buying or selling of Commencement tickets is strictly prohibited by the College.

 Unable to Get Tickets?